hashicorp/katakoda/consul-terraform-sync-intro/intro.md

 # Network Interface Automation with Consul-Terraform-Sync

-In this hands-on lab, you will deploy a Consul datacenter using Docker, install Consul-Terraform-Sync, and use it to monitor changes in the service catalog.
+In this hands-on lab, you will deploy a Consul datacenter, install Consul-Terraform-Sync, and use it to monitor changes in the service catalog.